riscv-admin/graphics/README.md

 # Graphics and Machine Learning Special Interest Group

-The Graphics and Machine Learning Special Interest Group (SIG) develops the strategy, does gap analysis and prioritizes tasks for enabling RISC-V implementers of hardware and software to enable modern graphics and machine learning accelerators.
+The Graphics and Machine Learning Special Interest Group (SIG) develops the strategy, does gap analysis and prioritizes tasks for enabling RISC-V implementers to enable modern graphics and machine learning accelerators.

 The group is the result of having recently (December 2021) fused the Graphics and Machine Learing efforts for synergically developing our common agenda items.